9 am - 9/11 Prayer Service at St. John’s Lutheran Church

 The Never Forget Walk has chosen to pass through Easton and several events are planned for September 4 starting at 11 a.m. to commemorate the 20th anniversary of the 9/11 tragedy.
 It is also the day of the first Easton Criterium cycling race starting at 5 p.m. with fireworks at 9 p.m.

 The complete walk will happen over 42 days this summer.
 Frank Siller, Chairman and CEO of the Tunnel to Towers Foundation will walk from the Pentagon to Shanksville, PA and then on to the World Trade Center in New York City covering more than 500 miles through 6 states.
-On Saturday, September 4, Siller will walk through Easton and participate in a parade from 9th Street east on Northampton St. to Centre Square.
-The parade will be followed by a bar-b-que picnic.
+On Saturday, September 4, Siller will walk through Easton and participate in a parade from 9th Street east on Northampton St. to Centre Square starting at 11 am.
+The parade will be followed by a bar-b-que picnic in Centre Square for parade participants.
 Retired New York City firefighters will cook and serve the food.
 The goal of the event is to “inspire all Americans to come together.”
 A 100-foot by 50-foot 9/11 traveling exhibit will also be in Centre Square and open to the public.
 New York City firefighters will explain the many exhibits and events surrounding that infamous day.

 Lehigh Valley area police, fire, and emergency rescue organizations will be invited to participate, as well as veteran and community groups and bands.
 Dignitaries from the area will also be invited to participate.
 At the end of the parade in Centre Square, the National Anthem will be sung by Wilson High School graduate and Broadway star Dee Roscioli followed by a dove release.